Fusion is the process that powers the sun and the stars.

 One of NIF’s goals is to create a self-sustaining nuclear fusion reaction, in which the nuclei of two forms of hydrogen fuse together and produce a single heavier nucleus of helium, while converting some of the mass lost in the reaction into incredible amounts of energy (in a sense, mass is highly concentrated energy).
 This is something scientists have been working to achieve in the laboratory since the 1950s.

 Fusion is different from chemical reactions, like burning fossil fuels.
 In a chemical reaction, the elements don’t change; it’s the electrons that move around and change the state of the elements.
 For example, hydrogen and oxygen combine to make water, but the atoms continue to be hydrogen and oxygen.
 Think of a molecule as a loose association of elements, held together by the electrical forces of the electrons swarming around the nuclei.
 Chemical reactions involve the exchange of electrons between atoms, altering their chemical states at the molecular level.

 Nuclear fusion is also different from nuclear fission, where the nuclei of heavy elements like uranium are split, forming two lighter elements—the process used in today’s nuclear power plants.
 In both nuclear reactions, the elements themselves change and become new elements; and in the process, a small amount of mass is converted to a large amount of energy, as Einstein revealed in his historic formula E=mc2.

-Fusion “ignition” refers to the moment when a controlled fusion reaction generates more energy than is needed to spark the reaction: as much or more energy “out” than “in.”
+Fusion “ignition” refers to the moment when the energy from a controlled fusion reaction outstrips the rate at which x-ray radiation losses and electron conduction cool the implosion: as much or more energy “out” than “in.”
 Achieving ignition would be an unprecedented, game-changing breakthrough for science and could lead to a new source of boundless clean energy for the world.